barak/mit-scheme/src/README.txt

-Structure and construction of the MIT Scheme source tree
+Structure and construction of the MIT/GNU Scheme source tree

-$Id: README.txt,v 1.2 2001/02/23 16:16:38 cph Exp $
+$Id: README.txt,v 1.3 2003/02/14 18:48:11 cph Exp $

 Directories
 ===========

-MIT Scheme is a large program consisting of many subdirectories.
+MIT/GNU Scheme is a large program consisting of many subdirectories.
 These subdirectories can be further grouped together into rough functional subsystems.